 Camping is available year round on all five islands in Channel Islands National Park in National Park Service-managed campgrounds.
-There is currently one established campground on each island: above the Landing Cove on Santa Barbara, on the east islet of Anacapa, at Scorpion Ranch on Santa Cruz, at Water Canyon on Santa Rosa, and above Cuyler Harbor on San Miguel.
+There is currently one established campground on each island: above the Landing Cove on Santa Barbara, on the east islet of Anacapa, at Scorpion Canyon on Santa Cruz, at Water Canyon on Santa Rosa, and above Cuyler Harbor on San Miguel.
 No camping is allowed on The Nature Conservancy's western 76 percent of Santa Cruz Island.
 Limited backcountry camping is available on Santa Cruz and Santa Rosa Islands.
 Please refer to the Backcountry Camping for more information.

-Reservations can be made no more than five months in advance.
+Reservations can be made no more than six months in advance.
 Information required for the reservations includes: camping dates, transportation information, and number of campers.
 Reservations can be made by calling (877) 444-6777 or through Recreation.gov.
 A confirmation notice will be mailed to campers.
 This notice needs to be presented to the island ranger upon arrival.

 Outer island campgrounds (San Miguel and Santa Rosa) have wind breaks for each campsite.
 Campsites are generally located close to one another.

 No fires are permitted.
 Use only enclosed, gas camp stoves.

 Since the mice do carry hantavirus, some basic precautions should be taken: do not feed any wild animals; keep food and drink in rodent-proof containers; and prevent entry of mice into your tent by keeping it zipped up at all times.
 Click here for more information on hantavirus.

 Due to scavenging animals (including birds), campers are required to store all food and trash in animal- and bird-proof containers.
 National Park Service food storage boxes are provided at campsites, but coolers, plastic Rubbermaid-type boxes or other types of containers with sealing lids may be used as well.